 - Other drivers and passengers made up nearly 80% of the injuries sustained during this type of crash.

-Texas Trucking Crashes
+Texas Trucking Accidents

 The FMCSA also collects data by state.
 In 2005, 502 people were killed during 427 crashes with a large truck.
 Texas leads many states in the number of people injured or killed during crashes with a semi.